Build your Data Science Portfolio, Resume, GitHub & Kaggle Profiles

 What is a portfolio?
 A portfolio is a collection of works, tasks, records, and samples that help understand your data science knowledge.

 As per businesstoys.in there has been a 650% increase in the demand for Data Science professionals since 2012.
-As a result, there are around 97,000 job openings related to data science only in India.
+As a result, there are only around 97,000 job openings related to data science in India.

 Some aspirants pursue engineering and opt for data science; some others graduate in Arts and venture into Data Science.
 Similarly, some people have several years of industry experience in unrelated fields and want to transition to data science.